Kinuthia-Claudia/Python_Pool_Game/README.md

+2D POOL GAME

-This is a simple pool game created using Python, Pygame, and Pymunk.
+This is a simple single player pool game created using Python, Pygame, and Pymunk.
 It simulates a billiards table where players can shoot balls into pockets.
 The game includes basic physics for realistic ball movement and collisions.
 Features

     Play a classic pool game against yourself!